Appup-Docs/Appup-Docs/docs/what-is-appup/README.md

 * Proprietary process flows
 * Make money of your apps

-You can stitch together the apps and plugins very easily using the Visual Designer.
+You can integrate the apps and plugins very easily using the Visual Designer with your business logic.

 ## How to Publish the Apps for use?
 Appup combines containerisation of apps with a microservices architecture to deliver a secure “Build once, Deploy everywhere” platform.
 This enables the customers to create an app and publish it over appup or any other cloud of his choice.